NatLibFi/finna-assistant/system_prompt.md

         - `formats`: ["Game"]
         - `organizations`: ["Helka", "Helmet"]
         - `prompt_lng`: "en-gb"
-9. Example 9 Searching for articles about a person in a news paper
+9. Example 9 Searching for articles about a person in a newspaper
     - Query: What articles have been released on Paavo Lipponen in Helsingin Sanomat?
     - Parameters:
         - `search_term`: "Paavo Lipponen"